mrfiskare/cypress-cucumber-bdd/README.md

 ### Examples keyword

-When using Scenario Outlines, an Examples table should be created inside the feature file.
+When using `Scenario Outlines`, an `Examples` table should be created inside the feature file.
 This table contains the different variable to be used for the scenario outline.
 In the Examples table, every row equals to a test case.

 ### Background keyword

-The background section must be defined before the scenarios inside a feature file.
+The `Background` section must be defined before the scenarios inside a feature file.
 It can be used to reduce duplications inside the feature file.
 The content of the background section runs each time we run a scenario of the given feature file.

+### Tags

+Tags can be used to... well, to tag features and/or scenarios inside the project.
+It is possible to use the same tag for multiple features/scenarios.
+For example the `@regression` can be added to both the `Login_Portal.feature` and the `Contact_Us.feature`.
+In this case it is possible to target the `@regression` tag, which will in turn use the scenarios from both of the tagged features.

+This can be used with the following command:
+`npx cypress run -e TAGS='@regression' --headed`

+Additionally, it is possible to run scenarios with a given tag, but exclude some of the scenarios with a specific tag.

+For example:
+`npx cypress run -e TAGS='@regression and not @smoke' --headed`